zaiisao/Documentation/en/Voice/in-call_quality_windows.md

 **Note**:

 - In the communication profile, you receive the audio stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
-- In the live broadcast profile, if you are the host, you receive the audio stream statistics of all remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics of all hosts in the channel once every two seconds.
+- In the <code>LIVE_BROADCASTING</code> profile, if you are the host, you receive the audio stream statistics of all remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics of all hosts in the channel once every two seconds.
 - Agora's **audio module** refers to the audio processing process, and not the actual module in the SDK.
 When sending audio streams, the audio module refers to the processes of audio sampling, pre-processing, and encoding; when receiving audio streams, the audio module refers to the processes of audio decoding, post-processing, and playback.
 - Users can only turn on/off their own audio modules.
 - By default, the audio freezes at most once in each reported interval.